-Please welcome Erin from The Usual Mayhem who joins our ABCs and 123s letter and math series today sharing this super idea for making multi-sensory Montessori-style sandpaper number.
+Please welcome Erin from The Usual Mayhem who joins us today sharing this super idea for making multi-sensory Montessori-style sandpaper number.

 How to make your own Montessori-style sandpaper numbers